artsupawat/buggy-math-go/README.md

-# Math SaaS - Learning Git Bisect
+# Buggy Math SaaS - Learning Git Bisect

 ## About This Repository